-CAPTURE was a carbon negative PluginHUMAN project.
-It involved research and development.
+CAPTURE is a carbon negative project by the art duo PluginHUMAN.
+It has involved research and development.
 We investigated materials and practices that support carbon neutral and carbon negative working methods.

 This project involved:

 - 1. Creating and presenting a video artwork. - 2.
 Creating a series of sculptural artefacts. - 3.
 Researching and producing sustainable materials and practices. - 4.
 Creating a Carbon Calculator. - 5.
 Creating a Leaf Area Calculator.